guigolab/FA-nf/README.md

 ### KEGG orthology groups
 Predictions of the KEGG orthology groups (KO) can be obtained outside of the pipeline, i.e. via [KAAS server](http://www.genome.jp/tools/kaas/) or using a previously set-up version of [KofamKOALA](https://www.genome.jp/tools/kofamkoala/).

-For KofamKOLA, adjust the parameters below to match the location in your system ([FTP source](ftp://ftp.genome.jp/pub/db/kofam/))
+For KofamKOLA, adjust the parameters below to match the location in your system (ftp://ftp.genome.jp/pub/db/kofam/)

 ```
   kolist = "/nfs/db/kegg/ko_list"